ealva/dottytech/resume.md

 * Mobile: +1 (310) 894-6448
 * Proud US citizen since 2015

-I was exposed to computers at a (relatively) young age starting with a Commodore 64 using BASIC and 6502 assembly, then C and x86 assembly.

 ## Professional Summary
 * Software Architecture and Design
 * Software Integration, Deployment, and Release Management